Privacy and Data Protection Policy

 We may collect and process the following personal data (information that can be uniquely identified with you) about you:

-- A record of any correspondence between you and us;
+- records of any correspondence between you and us;

-We only collect such information when you choose to supply it to us.
-You do not have to supply any personal information to us but you may not be able to take advantage of all the services we offer without doing so.
+You do not have to supply personal data to us but you may not be able to take advantage of all the services we offer without doing so.

 Use and Disclosure

-- assist in making general improvements to our website;
+- analyse how users are making use of our website and to assist in making general improvements to the website;

 - carry out and administer any obligations arising from any agreements entered into between you and us;

 - to record and keep records of CCTV footage at our office premises in order to protect our employees, tenants and property.